-Time-resolved emission spectrum of an olive oil measured with the Timegated® device.
+Time-resolved emission spectrum of an olive oil measured with a Timegated® device.
 The temporally short and spectrally multi-peaked Raman signal is clearly seen over the temporally and spectrally broad photoluminescence spectrum.
-In this figure, the origin of the Time axis has no fundamental physical significance (the values are actually just the settings of the electronic delay generator)
+In this figure, the origin of the time axis has no fundamental physical significance (the values are just the settings of the electronic delay generator).

 The Achilles’ heel of conventional Raman technology is photoluminescence (including fluorescence and phosphorescence) interference.
 Photoluminescence is a competing phenomenon with Raman scattering and it can overlap or “swamp” Raman signals making the identification and quantification of materials impossible.
 With the new Timegated® technology, we can now achieve real fluorescence suppression and redefine the ways Raman spectroscopy is exploited.

 Time-resolved total emission spectrum produced by a 532 nm pulsed excitation laser.
 This spectrum is the sum of the Raman and photoluminescence emission.

 Time-resolved background i.e. fluorescence surface contains fluorescence decay information and no Raman signals.
 Note that the temporally long “tail” of emission occurring well after the excitation.
 The 2D Raman spectrum is obtained by subtracting this fluorescence contribution from the overall signal.
 Fluorescence suppression is based on only collecting data from a time range containing a significant amount of Raman information while containing a minimum amount of the interfering background intensity.